Help Center

 New Features and Updates

 Of course, Elementor is a big fish, so it needs more time for any maneuvers.
 Still, it’s good to remember that we live in a fast-paced WordPress world.
+And Bricks is there to be quite fast to evolve.
+But there are some essential things which they are still working on.

 Performance

 Performance is one of the major reasons why Bricks website builder has so many fans.
-It’s really well-optimized, and it’s easy to get the 100 performance score without making any effort (of course, it strongly depends on installed plugins, especially those having big libraries, such as WooCommerce).
+It’s really well-optimized, and it’s easy to get nearly the best results on Google Core Web Vitals without making any effort (of course, it strongly depends on installed plugins, especially those having big libraries, such as WooCommerce).
+To check and compare how each of the builders influences the site’s performance, I’ve created two websites on the same hosting, same plan, and with the same content and functionality.

 The first one has Hello theme and Elementor Pro installed with all the performance optimization settings (such as Optimized DOM Output or Improved Asset Loading).
 Also, I’ve installed the Essential Addons plugin and activated half of its widgets, All-in-One Migrate, and Duplicate plugins.
 WooCommerce is also there.
 The site has nine dummy WooCommerce products and 20 dummy posts with feature and content images.
 The only page I’ve created with Elementor is a front page with a post loop.